paprikati/react-fsm-router/readme.md

 * `getRoute` returns an array of strings representing the route (e.g. `['section1','part1']`)
 * `getState` returns the route in xstate form (e.g. `section1.part1`)
 * `getHistory` returns an array of arrays, where each array represents a route the user has gone to
+* `clearHistory` clears the history
 * `getQueryMap` returns the query map (e.g. `{id:'123'}`)
 * `clearQueryMap` clears the query map
+* `setQueryMap` sets the query map (as a delta) - if you want to explicitly clear it you can give it `{key:undefined}`
+* `vals` contains the raw data controlling the router.
+It is not recommended to use or manipulate this directly.

+## Behaviour

+If you use the baseURL of your application, the router will redirect to the URL of your initial state.
+If you use a specific URL which maps to a particular state, the router will call the transitions required to get from the initial state to that state, in order, asynchronously.
+Note that args will be undefined.
+It will also auto-complete the initial state (e.g. `/section1` in the example will redirect to `/section1/part1`).
+The querystring at the end of the URL will be maintained unless you explicitly clear it using `clearQueryMap`.